LAST UPDATED ON March 29, 2023 ‐ 3 Comments

 Tools: TikTok, or social media management tools like Buffer and Hootsuite.

 This business has the resources to hire a copywriter to build out their content.
 But they’re still going to be responsible for generating content briefs, an editorial calendar, and an overall strategy.
-These folks should also take free inbound marketing SEO classes like the ones offered by HubSpot Academy.
+These folks should also take free inbound marketing SEO classes like the ones offered by Semrush Academy.

 Tools: CRM tools to organize content.
 SEO and analytics tools to inform content strategy.